prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 PrebidMobile.setPrebidServerHost(Host.createCustomHost("https://prebid-server-test-j.prebid.org/openrtb2/auction"))
 ```

-Once you set the account ID and the Prebid Serber host, you should initialize the Prebid SDK.
+Once you set the account ID and the Prebid Server host, you should initialize the Prebid SDK.
 There are several options for how to do it.

 Use the following initialization for Prebid SDK: